laninsky/project_logs/hectors_hologenome/2_metabarcoding/Pear_OBITools_VSEARCH_BLAST.md

 Writing output 100%
 ```

 Next step is to denoise the dataset.
 Switching back to usearch (and crossing my fingers) on this one because I'm not entirely sure what the commands should be in vsearch.
+Took 20s and used 75MB of RAM.
 ```
 #!/bin/bash -e
 #SBATCH -A uoo02423